Let’s write a good network engineer resume.

 2 Senior network security engineer resume summary example

-Before we get into why this is bad, let’s first take a look at a good example too.
-That way you can judge for yourself and simultaneously take a feedback from us too.
+Before we get into why this is bad, let’s first take a look at a good example, too.
+That way you can judge for yourself and simultaneously take feedback from us too.

 You’re sold in 3 lines.

 Going back to the bad resume summary example, apart from being vague and too verbose it uses first-person voice too.

 An unspoken rule of writing a network engineer resume is that you don’t use a first-person voice.
 Always, always, always use a 3rd person pronoun-less tone here.

 Congratulations, you just learned how to score a 10/10 on your resume summary!